electricitymaps/electricitymaps-contrib/web/README.md

 and added to the `web/build` folder
 - other data (at 12.01.2018, only Canaries Islands) is added to the `build` folder
 - the module `shp2json` is used to convert the shp data to the GeoJSON format
-- `geo/generate-geometries.js` is then called
+- `geo/generate-geometries.js` is then called which simplifies and compresses the geojson data
+- The output is `world.json` which is sent to the client

-### `generate-geometries.js`
+### `geometries-config.js`

 The variables `zoneDefinitions` should be updated manually to reflect intended changes in mapping between electricityMap zones and NACIS geometries.
 It relates each zone from the electricityMap to how it is described by data from NACIS (or third party).
 A zone can correspond to a country, a group of countries, a state, a group of states...

-The function `geomerge` merges a list of GeoJSON Polygons or MultiPolygons into a single multi-polygon.
-This allows to merge a group of geometries into a single one.

-According to `zoneDefinition`, a single GeoJSON MultiPolygon is created for each zone, by grouping all geometries corresponding to that zone.

-Finally, the module `topojson` converts the GeoJSON into into the TopoJSON format, which is a more compressed format than geoJSON.
-It only stores arcs that are used multiple times once.
-We also perform some simplifications and project points on a grid.
-All together, this allows to convert a ~`24MB` file to a ~`1MB` one.

-The final file is named `world.json` and is the one sent to the client.

 ## `generate-zone-bounding-boxes.js`